bartTC/siteprobe/README.md

 - Option to append random timestamps to URLs to bypass caching mechanisms
 - Redirect handling with security precautions
 - Filtering and reporting slow URLs based on a threshold
-- Save downloaded documents for further inspection
+- Save downloaded documents for further inspection or use as a static site mirror.

 ## Installation